Loading...

 How to consume chai, egg omelet, white bread without glucose spikes

-Add vegetables like spinach, kale, or bell peppers to your omelet.
-These can slow down the absorption of sugars and help manage glucose levels.
+Add a side of non-starchy vegetables like spinach or bell peppers to your meal.
+These foods help slow down the absorption of sugar.

-Take a short walk or engage in light exercise after eating to help lower blood sugar levels more quickly.
+Incorporate a brief walk or some light exercise after your meal to help lower blood sugar levels.

 healthspan-mbl